Git Primer for the Impatient#

 The Git command checkout allows you to switch to a different branch, which then becomes the HEAD branch.
 HEAD is a special pointer that points to the branch you are currently on.

-Fork from a repository
+Forking from a repository#

 Forking is the process of creating a completely new copy of a public repository.
 Forking allows you to work on your own copy of the project before submitting your changes back to the main repository through a pull request.